 C.2.2 In the set of all possible ASN.1 values, a value mapping relates a pair of values.
 The whole set of value mappings is a mathematical relation.
-This relation possesses the following properties: it is reflexive (each ASN.1 value is related to itself), it is symmetric (if a value mapping is defined to exist from a value x1 to a value x2, then there automatically exists a value mapping from x2 to x1), and it is transitive (if there is a value mapping from x2 to x3, then there automatically exists a value mapping from x2 to x3, then there automatically exists a value mapping from x1 to x3).
+This relation possesses the following properties: it is reflexive (each ASN.1 value is related to itself), it is symmetric (if a value mapping is defined to exist from a value x1 to a value x2, then there automatically exists a value mapping from x2 to x1), and it is transitive (if there is a value mapping from a value x1 to x2, and a value mapping from x2 to x3, then there automatically exists a value mapping from x1 to x3).